zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Let us justify our choice of the gauge transformation by expressing the microscopic[^35] Maxwell equations in terms of the electromagnetic potential.
+Let us justify our choice of the gauge transformation by expressing the microscopic Maxwell equations in terms of the electromagnetic potential.
 Begin by substituting Eqn.
 8.4 into 1.1.3-1.1.4:

-[^35]: The Lorenz condition for the macroscopic Maxwell equations is given in Sec.
-18.

 $$ \tag{8.12}
 \begin{aligned}